Skip to main content

 Tsunami

-A series of waves in a water body caused by the displacement of a large volume of water.
+A series of waves in a water body caused by the displacement of a large volume of water, generally in an ocean or a large lake.

 Volcanic Eruption